vtex/ux-writing/docs/text-patterns/empty-states.md

 - We usually avoid exclamation marks, but this is where an exception can be made.
 If it's exciting news, provoke an emotional response with punctuation.
 - Remember that empty states should be informative, not only emotional.
 Teach users what data should be present in the empty state.

-💡Examples
+💡Examples:
+"You've cleared your notifications for the day!"
+"Congratulations, there are no more pending offers to review!"
+"Start reviewing your received offers"

 ### Negative states
 - If the state is potentially negative, or if it was not the user's expectation, don't alarm them.
 - Explain why this state is happening and how they can solve it, with direct actions.
 - Guide them to the solution by adding adjacent buttons, or linking related documentation.

+💡Examples:
+"There are no new orders - for now.
+Check out our blog for insightful sales content."
+"Start adding products to your store to find SKUs here."

 ### Grammar